EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * Motion control sensitivity can be set (PS + R1) - crude, and definitely beta.
 * The code supports an OLED screen displaying rumble/motion status.
 * Replacement STL files for 3D printing a case have been added.
 For now, these assume use of an OLED screen.
 A non-OLED case to follow.
+* The non-OLED release isn't properly tested.
+Consider beta for now.

 ### Future Work